pmjones/ext-request/README.md

 ## ServerResponse

-An object representing the PHP response to be sent from the server; use it in place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
+A mutable object representing the PHP response to be sent from the server; use it in place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
 It provides a retention space for the HTTP response version, code, headers, cookies, and content, so they can be inspected before sending.

-Note that ServerResponse can be extended to provide other userland functionality; however, its public methods are final, and cannot be modified or overridden.
+Note that ServerResponse can be extended to provide other userland functionality.
+However, its public methods are final; they cannot be modified or overridden.

 ## Instantiation